BrentGrammer/PROGNOTES/CyberSecurity/Encryption.md

 ## Asymmetric Encryption (Public key Encryption)

+- A public key is distributed and used to encrypt data, that data can only be decrypted using the public and private key (which only the owner possesses)
 - Relies on two keys to encrypt and decrypt messages
   - a pair of keys - a Public Key and a Private Key
   - Keys are mathematically bound such that if you encrypt a message using the public key, that message can only be decrypted using the Private key.